UBCEnvision/UBCEnvision.github.io/_members/Caitlin Lee.md

 status: alumni
 year: 2020
 alumni_position: Syncrude
-biography: Caitlin is a 3rd year chemical engineering student.
-She started off on the Chem-E Car team three years ago and is currently focusing on her 3rd year courses, while giving advice to our Envision family when needed.
+biography: Caitlin started off on the Chem-E Car team three years ago, while giving advice to our Envision family when needed.
 Not only is she capable of whipping up 3D parts using SolidWorks in 2 seconds or styling a chassis in 3, she can also dance her way into the American Ballet Theatre (her friends swear she can).
 linkedin: https://www.linkedin.com/in/caitlin-lee-82133a141/
 ---